Admission Requirements for International Applicants

 Prior to receiving an admission offer, we encourage non-U.S. citizens to upload or submit a copy of the photograph and legal name page of your passport.
 We cannot issue your I-20 or DS-2019 without your passport.

 You are required to submit these forms and statements in order to be provided with an I-20.
-We encourage you to submit this form with your application.
+You will be prompted to submit this information upon admission.

 You need to submit your Student and Exchange Visitor Information System (SEVIS) Supplement Form.
 We use this form to verify your information so your I-20 or DS-2019 is accurate.
 We cannot issue your I-20 or DS-2019 without your SEVIS Supplement Form.